Forestry Career: What Do Foresters Do?

 After execution of a logging plan, foresters audit, assure quality and verify adherence to plans and timber accuracy.

 Or to harvest, conserve or comply…

-The forester career is often an exciting one.
+Foresters bark up the right tree.
 But with its fair share of challenges.

 Just make sure you don’t bark up the wrong tree.